9. Database access

 OdbcDataReader |

-With the connection string [dbArticlesOdbcSqlServer2005]:
+With connection string [dbArticlesOdbcSqlServer2005] :

-With the connection string [dbArticlesOdbcMySql5]:
+With connection string [dbArticlesOdbcMySql5] :

 9.4.4.
-OLE DB Connector
+Connector OLE DB

 The architecture used will be as follows: